RamanMaan/plantr/group_log.md

 ### Michael - 06/06/2017
 - Created a Difficulty class that represents how difficult it is to take care of a Plant
 - Finished [DT5-I1](https://github.com/Raman-Maan/plantr/issues/5)
 ---
+### Raman - 06/06/2017
+- Re-added the database service manager
+  - any database calls should just call it's open method instead of calling the database specifically
+- refactored current database to exclude singleton instance
+---